 The key result is to influence through this practice the success of your product delivery and shorten time-to-market through informative and balanced collaboration between analysts and architects.

 I bet that there are many ways to elaborate on the subject depending on one's experience, organisation profile or current project, whether it’s a product company, start-up or software house.
-When writing this article I’ve decided to source mainly from my professional experiences, therefore, my take on the matter originates in my work as a business analyst (further BA) in a software house that delivers bespoke solutions to the clients.
+When writing this article I’ve decided to source mainly from my professional experiences, therefore, my take on the matter originates in my work as a business analyst (further BA) in a software house that delivers bespoke solutions to clients.

 Let’s consider a technical architect (further TA) as a person who: